 Because the Act excludes specified service businesses (above threshold amounts) from qualifying for the deduction, it’s only natural to consider the possibility of creating multiple legal entities to segregate out various administrative, management, billing, wholesaling or other activities that don’t fall under the specified service umbrella.

 Unfortunately, that approach may not get you where you want to go.
-Under the proposed regulations, any business that is spun off of a specified service business is itself considered to be a specified service business if both of the following circumstances are met:
+Under the regulations, any business that is spun off of a specified service business is itself considered to be a specified service business for the portion of the trade or business that provides property or services to the specified service business.

-The original and spun-off businesses share at least 50 percent common ownership.
-In this context, ownership can include that of spouses, children, grandchildren and parents.
+If the original and spun-off businesses share at least 50 percent common ownership, they are subject to the above rule regarding providing property or services to a specified service business.
+In this context, ownership can include that of spouses, ancestors and lineal descendants.

 Further, if you have multiple businesses with qualified business income that is attributable to more than one of the businesses, you must allocate that income to those businesses using a reasonable method.